DR HD

 DR HD was a Danish high-definition television channel and DR's sixth licence-funded channel.
 The channel launched on 1 November 2009.
 All content on DR HD were in HD quality; no upscaled standard definition programmes were broadcast.
+The channel acted as a testing ground for the then-new HD technology, as DR and other broadcasters are increasingly moving to HD broadcasting.
+Since its launch, the channel aired a limited number of movies and shows in surround sound.

 The channel was shut down on 28 January 2013 and replaced by DR3.